7h3v01c3/tutorials/osx_divi_wallet_recovery_in_divi_desktop_application.md

 5. Wait a few moments, then open the Divi Desktop Application.
+   - Proceed to Final Steps
 ---

 ## Final Steps:

-**DON'T FORGET TO SET A PASSWORD**

 1. Let the Divi Desktop Application sync completely and wait for your coins to appear in the **Total Balance** (top left).
-2. Set a Password for Divi Desktop (follow the process).
+2. After Fully Synced, Fully Confirmed Balance
-3. Close the Divi Desktop Application.
+   A. Close Divi Desktop
-4. Close the Terminal.
+   B. Close Terminal
+3. Wait 30 Seconds
+4. Restart Divi Desktop
+5. Allow to sync fully (balance showing, fully synced in bottom left corner) **DON'T FORGET TO SET A PASSWORD**
+6. Set a password

-> **Note:** For the Final Steps, step 3 must happen before closing the terminal (step 4)—do not change the order!
+> **Note:** For the Final Steps, Step 2 is process order, dont change or mix.

 You're all set at recovering your Divi wallet in the Divi Desktop Application on macOS.